Goals

 Clinical Trainees

-NIAMS’ goal is to provide clinical trainees with the opportunity to pursue additional training in research, beyond the training that is required for certification in the clinical specialty.
-Thus, for T32 applications that propose support for post-doctoral clinical trainees, NIAMS will give preference to those that provide research training that goes beyond the training required for all clinical trainees in that program.
-This additional training should equip the trainee to apply for an individual fellowship award or other support that furthers participation in research.
-A program can propose to include a period of research training after completion of initial clinical training, with subsequent further clinical training after the period of T32 support, if it is clear that the research training is beyond that needed to complete the clinical residency/fellowship program and that there would be a genuine opportunity to continue significant involvement in research after the period of T32 support.
-As with all NRSA awards, the research training commitment must be full-time.
+NIAMS’ goal is to provide clinical trainees with the opportunity to pursue additional research training, beyond training required for clinical specialty certification.
+NIAMS encourages research training that goes beyond required training for all post-doctoral clinical trainees.
+Additional training should prepare the trainee to apply for an individual fellowship or other support that furthers research participation.
+A program can include a period of research training after completion of initial clinical training, with subsequent further clinical training after the period of T32 support, if the research training is beyond that needed to complete the clinical residency/fellowship program and there is a genuine opportunity to continue significant involvement in research after the T32 support period.

 Non-clinical Trainees

-NIAMS fully recognizes the critical contributions of dedicated scientists with graduate degrees working at the basic or clinical levels.
-NIAMS also recognizes that directors of T32 training programs have the prerogative to appoint those trainees considered to be the most qualified for T32 support.
-However, NIAMS wishes to focus T32 support on the recruitment of the best trainees with the greatest commitment to research in the Institute’s mission areas.
-Applicants are encouraged to use a rigorous selection process.
-Furthermore, for applications that include post-doctoral Ph.D. trainees, NIAMS will give preference to those T32 programs in which candidates complete one year of post-doctoral training in the lab of the proposed mentor before becoming eligible for T32 support.
+NIAMS fully recognizes the critical contributions of dedicated scientists with graduate degrees working in basic or clinical research.
+Furthermore, for applications that include post-doctoral Ph.D. trainees, NIAMS will give preference to T32 programs in which candidates complete one year of post-doctoral training in the lab of the proposed mentor before becoming eligible for T32 support.

 Contact Us